framework-for/cypress/README.md

 With the existing testing tools - after you've spent days, weeks, or even months building up a fleet of tests - you will often run them in CI (Continuous Integration).

 The problem we find here is that due to the architecture problems of Selenium, it is nearly impossible to manage these tests.
 They often fail for "no good reason", and while it is possible - getting screenshots, videos, and logs of what happened takes a lot of work.
-Without these, debugging failing tests is nearly impossible and it's where time and productivity goes to die.
+Without these, debugging failing tests is nearly impossible and it's where time and productivity is lost.

 Cypress comes fully baked with video and screenshot support.
-A video will always be created when you run headlessly, and screenshots will automatically be taken on failure (or when you've manually told us to one one).
+A video will always be created when you run headlessly, and screenshots will automatically be taken on failure (or when you've manually told us to take one).

 We also enable you to **record your test runs** on our [Dashboard](https://on.cypress.io/dashboard).
-This is a service we've built which gives you easy access to see and share your recorded runs.
+This is a service we've built that gives you easy access to see and share your recorded runs.

 **This is just the tip of the iceberg.**